Lost in Vagueness: Towards Context-Sensitive Standards for Robustness Assessment under the EU AI Act: Robustness dimensions

 \subsection{Robustness of what?}

-To assess robustness in practice, we must first specify what is expected to remain stable, which, in machine learning, is the system’s \textit{performance}, as robustness concerns the system’s ability to maintain adequate predictive capabilities under non-ideal or varying conditions.
-In line with the terminology used in current international standardisation efforts, we adopt the definition provided in \citet{2024BEI2}, which states that, within the field of AI, performance means \textit{how well a certain AI system performs the intended tasks}.
+To assess robustness in practice, what is expected to remain stable must first be specified.
+In machine learning, it is the system’s \textit{performance}, as robustness concerns the system’s ability to maintain adequate predictive capabilities under non-ideal or varying conditions.
+However, performance itself is neither fixed nor universal: what counts as adequate performance is subject to interpretation and depends on the system’s purpose and operational context.
+It may refer to accuracy~\cite{dong2020benchmarking}, runtime~\cite{singh2019boosting}, precision~\cite{yang2021enhancing}, etc. In line with the terminology used in current international standardisation efforts, \citet{2024BEI2} reports that \textit{performance} in the AI field refers to \textit{how well a certain AI system performs the intended tasks}.
 Performance can be measured with relevant metrics that depend on the system's purpose. \citet{iso2021artificial} proposes an exhaustive list which includes accuracy, precision, recall, specificity, $F_1 $ score, ROC and AUC.
 These can be used independently or in combination, but they are not interchangeable.
 Notably, there are also numerous task-specific metrics, such as BLEU, TER and METEOR for machine translation, or mean average precision for ranked retrieval.
 To be meaningful indicators of performance, metrics need to be chosen based on the system's purpose and the impact of the different types of errors.
 For example, in a child-safety video filter, where the retrieved set is the non-harmful content, high precision is preferred: excluding some acceptable videos (low recall) is better than showing harmful content.
 In shoplifter detection, on the other hand and depending on operational preferences, false alerts may be tolerated if this ensures that most shoplifters are detected, so recall may be prioritised over precision~\cite{geron2022hands}.
 Since such measures often trade off, the system's function and associated risks must be understood before identifying which aspects of performance are most crucial to maintain under perturbations.
 Robustness evaluation assumes a fully trained and tested system with established performance under standard conditions.
 This baseline is then used to assess how perturbations affect performance and to define tolerable deviation thresholds.
 These thresholds depend on deployment context, with a lower tolerance level due to higher associated risks (e.g., clinical decision-making).